|Affected ArmA II version:||Please select...||First affected ArmA II version:|

 Or some other sensible values.
 When kneeling or prone and starting to move, your POV auto-switches to 0.5 and 0.0, respectively.
 When walking and standing, you keep your POV whereas when you run, you auto-switch to 1.0.

-Updated by Salah about 5 years ago
+Updated by Salah over 5 years ago

 - Category set to Animations